Linguistic Association of Pakistan

 Community Development

-Speech Recognition and Assistive Technologies
+Speech Recognition & Assistive Technologies

 Communication Studies